0xbekoo/KernelDriver-SSDT/README.md

 - **File Operations Using SSDT:** The main objective of the driver is to demonstrate file operations by using the NtCreateFile and NtWriteFile services.
 These system calls are used to create and write to a file in kernel mode.

-First, the driver creates a file C:\ssdt.txt using the NtCreateFile system service.
-Then, it writes a string ("Hello SSDT!") into this file using the NtWriteFile system service.
-Driver Entry and Unloading: The DriverEntry function initializes and performs the file operations, while UnloadDriver handles the unloading of the driver from the kernel.

 ## `⚙️` Required Modifications Before Running the Project

-First, there are variables in the Project that need to be set manually.
+There are variables in the Project that need to be set manually.
 One is the address of the SSDT table and the other SSN numbers:

 ```c
 #pragma warning(disable: 4083 4005)